-Florida operates under pure comparative negligence laws.
+Florida also operates under pure comparative negligence laws.
 In circumstances where an injured driver qualifies to press charges, the fault-based rating system comes into play.
 This means either the insurance company or the court assigns a percentage-based fault rating to each party.
 Evidence-gathering is a crucial aspect of this process because the plaintiff’s total compensation is reduced by the percentage of fault they possess.
-This is where a legal professional comes into play.
+This is where help from our accident attorneys comes into play.

 Why Do You Need a Lawyer?

-When you suffer an injury in a car accident, you don’t have to face the courts alone.
-Our experienced attorneys have a history of protecting the rights of our clients through successful Miami personal injury claims.
+When you suffer an injury in a car accident, you don’t have to face the courts or insurance companies alone.
+Our experienced personal injury attorneys have a history of protecting the rights of our clients through successful Miami personal injury claims.
 When you trust us with your claim, we’ll handle your legal matters so that you can focus on recovery.

 Call our Miami car accident lawyers immediately after you’ve been treated at (305) 615-6080.
 We’re pleased to offer free consultations.